molily/molily.de/_posts/2019-02-03-testing-angular.md

 A common metric of testing is **code coverage**.
 It counts the lines in your code that are called by your tests.
 It tells you which parts of your code (file, method/function, block, expression etc.) are executed at all.
 Code coverage is typically expressed as percent values, for example, 79% statements, 53% branches, 74% functions, 78% lines.

 This metric on testing is useful but also deeply flawed because the value of a test cannot be quantified automatically.
 Code coverage tells you whether a piece of code was called, regardless of its importance.

 The coverage report may point to important behavior that is not yet covered by tests, but should be.
 It does not tell whether the existing tests are meaningful and make the right expectations.
 You can merely infer that the code does not throw exceptions under test conditions.

 It is controversial whether one should strive for 100% code coverage.
 While it is feasible to cover 100% of certain business-critical code, it requires immense efforts to cover all parts of an application written in Angular and TypeScript.

-If you write tests for the main features of your app from a user’s perspective, you can easily achieve a code coverage of 60-70%.
+If you write tests for the main features of your app from a user’s perspective, you can achieve a code coverage of 60-70%.
 Every extra percent gain takes more and more time and leads to weird and twisted tests that do not reflect the actual usage of your application.

-We are going to discuss the practical use of code coverage tools later.
+We are going to discuss the [practical use of code coverage tools](#measuring-code-coverage) later.

-TODO

 <div class="book-sources" markdown="1">
 - [Angular guide: Code Coverage](https://angular.io/guide/testing-code-coverage)